 Check out part 1 in our series on the complex story behind America’s deeply consequential relationship with Vietnam through war and peace.

-Our story begins in the jungles of Lang Son province in World War II - where Ho Chi Minh’s fledgling guerilla army collaborated with the OSS, the precursor to the CIA, in the fight against Japanese forces.
+Our story begins in the jungles of Lang Son province during World War II.
+Ho Chi Minh’s fledgling guerilla army collaborated with the OSS, the precursor to the CIA, in the fight against Japanese forces.

-And if you’re interested in the places visited in our video for your travels.
+And if you’re interested in the places visited in our video (above).
 Here they are -

 We start at the old Pittman Apartment building on Ly Tu Trong St, Ho Chi Minh City (Saigon)